International Affairs: Employment

 - Attend a mandatory OPT workshop early in your final semester of study.

-- Complete OPT application checklist given to you at the OPT workshop in preparation for your International Affairs appointment to file your OPT application.
+- Complete the online OPT application checklist before making your appointment with International Affairs to file your OPT application.

 - Schedule a half-hour OPT appointment with your International Affairs Advisor.